Arc measurement of Delambre and Méchain: Extension of Greenwich arc measurement through Spain

 In 1870, Carlos Ibáñez e Ibáñez de Ibero founded the Spanish National Geographic Institute which he then directed until 1889.
 At the time it was the world's biggest geographic institute.
 It encompassed geodesy, general topography, leveling, cartography, statistics and the general service of weights and measures.
 Spain had adopted the metric system in 1849.
 The Government was urged by the Spanish Royal Academy of Sciences to approve the creation of a large-scale map of Spain in 1852.
 In 1858, Spain's central geodetic base of triangulation was measured in Madridejos (Toledo) with exceptional precision for the time thanks to the Spanish Standard.
 The four-metre-long Spanish measuring instrument was compared with Borda's double-toise N°1 which was the main reference for measuring all geodetic bases in France and whose length was by definition 3.8980732 metres at a specified temperature.
 From 1865 to 1868 Ibáñez added the survey of the Balearic Islands with that of the Iberian Peninsula.
 For this work, he devised a new instrument, which allowed much faster measurements.
-Regarding the two methods by which the effect of temperature was taken into account, Ibáñez used both the bimetallic rulers, in platinum and brass, which he first employed for the central base of Spain, and the simple iron ruler with inlaid mercury thermometers which was used in Switzerland.
+Regarding the two methods by which the effect of temperature was taken into account, Ibáñez used both the bimetallic rulers, in platinum and brass, which he first employed for the central base of Spain, and the simple iron ruler with inlaid mercury thermometers which was used by the Swiss Geodetic Commission.

 Ibáñez apparatus calibrated on the metric Spanish standard and used at Aarberg, in canton of Bern, Switzerland in 1880.

 In order to avoid the difficulty in exactly determining the temperature of a bar by the mercury thermometer, Friedrich Wilhelm Bessel, inspired by Jean-Charles de Borda, introduced in 1834 near Königsberg a compound bar which constituted a metallic thermometer.
 A zinc bar was laid on an iron bar two toises long, both bars being perfectly planed and in free contact, the zinc bar being slightly shorter and the two bars rigidly united at one end.
 As the temperature varied, the difference of the lengths of the bars, as perceived by the other end, also varied, and afforded a quantitative correction for temperature variations, which was applied to reduce the length to standard temperature.
 During the measurement of the base line the bars were not allowed to come into contact, the interval being measured by the insertion of glass wedges.
 The results of the comparisons of four measuring rods with one another and with the standards were elaborately computed by the method of least-squares.
 Indeed, before invar's discovery, geodesists tried to assess temperature effect on measuring devices in order to avoid observational errors.